 - There are many social determinants of health underlying the disparate impacts of COVID-19 on the Latino community.
 They include lack of access to healthcare, the high percent of people working front-facing essential service jobs, crowded housing and chronic health conditions, such as hypertension, diabetes, and obesity.
-Hispanic/Latino residents are 19% of the County's population but represent 30% of the COVID cases in the County and almost 21% of COVID deaths. - Through the efforts of Por Nuestra Salud y Bienestar, the vaccination rate for Hispanic/Latino residents 12 and over went from being significantly below White residents to exceeding the rate for White residents.
+Hispanic/Latino residents are 19% of the County's population but represent 30% of the COVID cases in the county and almost 21% of COVID deaths. - Through the efforts of Por Nuestra Salud y Bienestar, the vaccination rate for Hispanic/Latino residents 12 and over went from being significantly below White residents to exceeding the rate for White residents.
 Similar efforts are now needed and underway for vaccinating children aged 5 to 11. - From November 3 through 16, 2021, Por Nuestra Salud y Bienestar conducted 1,147 COVID tests at 36 events and participated in 35 vaccination clinics.
 For this same reporting period case management and stabilization services to 532 clients with 1,032 services.
 The top four zip codes generating requests for Identity, Inc. were 20877, 20902, 20906 and 20874; and for Proyecto Salud 20906, 20902, 20903, and 20878.
 Health Promoters reached over 11,000 people.
 The information phone line received 1,066 calls.
-The initiative provided non-clinical, trauma-informed emotional support groups to 113 community members.
+The initiative provided non-clinical, traumainformed emotional support groups to 113 community members.

-- Por Nuestra Salud y Bienestar has created the successful and award-winning outreach campaign with Abuelina and is current undertaking a similar effort for children age 5 through 11. - The Office of Racial Equity and Social Justice's assessment says that Por Nuestra Salud y Bienestar advances racial equity by addressing the disproportionate impact of COVID on Hispanic/Latino residents and provides urgently needed culturally and linguistically targeted resources.
+- Por Nuestra Salud y Bienestar has created the successful and award-winning outreach campaign with Abuelina and is current undertaking a similar effort for children ages 5 through 11. - The Office of Racial Equity and Social Justice's assessment says that this Special Appropriation advances racial equity and social justice by addressing the disproportionate impact of COVID-19 on Latinx residents in Montgomery County.
+While this special appropriation is unlikely to redress the underlying racial inequities leading to this disproportionality, it will provide urgently needed culturally and linguistically targeted resources for COVID-19 testing, care, mitigation, and vaccination.
+The continuation is needed to address vaccination gaps in areas of the County where large number of Latinos reside and where there is persistent vaccine hesitancy, despite increases in the Covid-19 vaccination rate among Latino residents.